michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. They have said, Come, and let us cut them off from being a nation; that the name of Israel may be no more in remembrance.

-5. For they have consulted together with one consent: they are confederate against thee:consent: Heb. heart
+5. For they have consulted together with one consent: they are confederate against thee:

 6. The tabernacles of Edom, and the Ishmaelites; of Moab, and the Hagarenes;

 7. Gebal, and Ammon, and Amalek; the Philistines with the inhabitants of Tyre;

 8. Assur also is joined with them: they have holpen the children of Lot.
-Selah.holpen: Heb. been an arm to
+Selah.

 9. Do unto them as unto the Midianites; as to Sisera, as to Jabin, at the brook of Kison: